Axion electrodynamics of Weyl superconductors with broken time-reversal symmetry: Introduction

 In a similar vein, we have recently explored the electromagnetic response of time-reversal invariant (TRI) Weyl SCs \cite{Shyta-TRI-Weyl-SCs}.
 We found that in such systems an external magnetic field induces an additional component of the magnetic induction, which leads to helical field profiles.
 This property is dictated by the axion contribution to the current density in Eq.~\eqref{Eq:j-SC-Weyl-London} (with $\vec{b}=0$ since the time-invariance is preserved).
 Remarkably, both vortex and Meissner states of TRI Weyl SCs are defined by a critical ratio between the axion coupling and the London penetration depth.
 For a large enough axion coupling the vortex state becomes unstable and breaks down, and so a transition to the Meissner state ensues.
 The latter also features two drastically different responses depending on the aforementioned ratio: the state may feature helical magnetic fields that are screened in the superconducting bulk, or the screening breaks down and one anticipates oscillating magnetic induction.
 We dubbed this Meissner state “chiral”.
 A crucial physical quantity that characterizes the behavior of TRI Weyl SCs is the magnetic helicity.
 Interestingly, we will show in this paper that a similar role for TRB Weyl SCs is played by the electromagnetic angular momentum of the system.

 Having recalled the instances of systems governed by effective field theories containing axion electrodynamics and the curious properties that lie therein, we move on to present our findings.
 Complementary to our previous work on TRI Weyl SCs, here we will investigate electrodynamics of Weyl superconductors with broken time-reversal invariance.
+This can be achieved in doped Weyl semimetals, allowing to have a vanishing $b_0$ along with a Fermi surface around which a superconducting gap emerges.
 First, we will consider the photon excitation spectrum of Weyl semimetals, in particular the TRB ones.
 We will demonstrate that there is a gapped branch in the spectrum.
 We will show that one physical consequence of this gap leads to a magnetic induction profile reminiscent of the one in the London theory of superconductivity.
 Despite the similarity with the Meissner effect, such behavior is, strictly speaking, not superconducting.
 It simply reflects the topological mass generated by the anomalous Hall current.
 This motivates us to study the electrodynamics of TRB Weyl SCs, where both topological and Meissner screening coexist.
 We then proceed by investigating the Meissner state in a TRB Weyl SC using a simple slab geometry, similarly to canonical examples of London screening.
 An important feature emerging out of these calculations is the generation of an electric field due to the axion contribution to the effective action.
 This results in a nonvanishing electromagnetic angular momentum, which is a property naturally underlying TRB Weyl systems.
 This is also reflected in the vortex state and gives rise to an anomalous Hall current contribution to the superconducting current density around the vortex line.
 Due to the induced electric field, this vortex state also carries an angular momentum, unlike conventional SCs.